Morantron/tmux-fingers/README.md

 Same as [@fingers-main-action](#fingers-main-action) but only called when match is selected by holding <kbd>ctrl</kbd>

-This option requires `tmux 2.8` or higher.

 ## @fingers-alt-action

 Same as [@fingers-main-action](#fingers-main-action) but only called when match is selected by holding <kbd>alt</kbd>

-This option requires `tmux 2.8` or higher.

 ## @fingers-shift-action